William Karlsson: Vegas Golden Knights

 Karlsson spent the 2017–18 season (Vegas' first in the NHL) centering a line with Reilly Smith and Jonathan Marchessault.
 This proved to be a productive line, with all three putting up career-high offensive numbers.
 Karlsson scored his first career NHL hat-trick on 31 December 2017 against the Toronto Maple Leafs, it also being the first hat-trick in Golden Knights history.
 He scored his second career NHL hat-trick on 18 March 2018 against the Calgary Flames.
 In addition to providing 35 assists and an NHL-high plus-minus rating of +45, Karlsson ended the regular season with 43 goals, setting a new NHL record for goals scored by a player in an expansion team's inaugural season.
 His 43 goals placed him third in NHL scoring, behind Patrik Laine (44) and Alexander Ovechkin (49).
 Karlsson was also named a finalist for the Lady Byng Memorial Trophy for his high standard of play and sportsmanship.
 On 20 June, he was named the recipient of the trophy, becoming the first player since Wayne Gretzky to win an end-of-season award in their team's inaugural season in the NHL.
 Karlsson was also awarded the Guldpucken as the top Swedish ice hockey player in the 2017–18 season.

 After his career-high season, on 4 August 2018, Karlsson signed a new one-year, $5.25 million contract with Vegas for the 2018–19 season.
 Karlsson described his decision to sign a one-year contract as "betting on [him]self a little" and that he would use the subsequent season to prove that his 2018–19 production "was no fluke".

 On 24 June 2019, having produced 24 goals and 32 assists (56 points) in the 2018–19 season, Karlsson signed a new eight-year, $47.2 million contract with Vegas worth an average annual value of $5.9 million.
 The contract is effective from the 2019–20 season through to the end of the 2026–27 season.

+By the 2022–23 season, Karlsson was one of six remaining original members of the Golden Knights, alongside Marchessault, Smith, Brayden McNabb, Shea Theodore and William Carrier.
+The team reached the Stanley Cup Finals for the second time, winning the Cup over the Florida Panthers in five games.
+Karlsson and four of the other original Golden Knights started the decisive Game 5.

 Personal life

-Karlsson is an open AIK supporter.
+Karlsson is a supporter of Sweden's AIK sports club.
 As a child, his biggest dream was to play for AIK Football.